Max-65/Web-crawler/README.md

-# Main features
+# Web crawler
-* Recursive page parsing
-* (SOON) Searching for keywords and associating them with pages in DB
-* (SOON) Fast search by keywords
+Crawls requested web-sites and add them into database.
+Service extracts keywords from pages and associates them with these pages in the DB.
+Users can search for certain web-pages by keywords.
+## Project structure (SOON)